StarburstPhp/utils/README.md

 Converts a string into a URL-friendly slug by transliterating characters based on locale-specific rules.

 Supported locales: 'de', 'is', 'en', 'ru', 'uk'

+#### `normalizeIcelandicPhoneNumber(string $phoneNumber): string`

+Normalizes a phone number to the format +3541234567.

+If it's not a valid Icelandic phone number, throws InvalidArgumentException

 ### GetArrayCopy

 Trait that helps convert an object into an assoc array.